hl7au/au-fhir-childhealth/pages/_includes/profiles.md

 * [NCDHC Emotional Health and Wellbeing](StructureDefinition-ncdhc-observation-emotional-health-and-wellbeing.html) - Observation profile used to record the issues affecting the mental, emotional state of the patient
 * [NCDHC Symphyseal Fundal Height](StructureDefinition-ncdhc-observation-symphyseal-fundal-height.html) - Observation profile used to the fundal height of the fetus
 * [NCDHC Head Engagement](StructureDefinition-ncdhc-observation-head-engagement.html) - Observation profile used to record the fetus head engagement inside the womb
+* [NCDHC Breastfeeding at Time of Conception](StructureDefinition-ncdhc-observation-breastfeeding-time-conception-definitions.html) - Observation profile used to record whether the expectant mother was breastfeeding at the time of conception.

 ### MedicationStatement Profiles